TCU-DCDA/DCDA40833-portfolio-template/INSTRUCTOR_SETUP.md

 Submit TWO links:

 1. GitHub Repository: https://github.com/YOUR-USERNAME/project-name
-   (This should contain your Jupyter notebooks and dataset)
+   (This should contain your Google Colab notebooks and dataset)

 2. GitHub Pages Portfolio: https://YOUR-USERNAME.github.io/project-name/
    (This is your live web portfolio)